RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 Red Hat security data reports vulnerability information per product and component combination.
 In order to accurately report vulnerability information against Red Hat products using CSAF advisories and VEX data, vendors should follow these process steps:

 1. **Component Identification:** Determine what components are included in the scanned container, including information about the container itself.
 2. **Product Identification:** Determine what product the components are correlated to using container metadata.
-3. **Product and Component Matching:** Using the information gather in steps 1 & 2, vendors will identify components using purls, products using CPEs and product/component pairs using unique product IDs.
+3. **Product and Component Matching:** Using the information gathered in steps 1 & 2, vendors will identify components using purls, products using CPEs and product/component pairs using unique product IDs.
-4. **Determine Vulnerability Information:** Vulnerability information such
+4. **Determine Vulnerability Information:** Vulnerability information such as severity, affectedness information and any available security fixes, can be determined using the product IDs that represent each product/component pair.

 The rest of this document will cover each of these topics in more detail and include relevant examples from the following images: